 Nelson's Dress Circle

 The streets around Brougham Street and Upper Collingwood Street are often known as Nelson's Dress Circle, due to their elevated position and the number of large old houses sited there.
 This story is a walking tour of the area, complete with audio tour and map.
+The numbers in the story reference the numbers on the map.

 Having technical problems while trying to download an audio file to your mobile device?
 Contact us.